VeselinMetodiev/VeselinMetodiev/README.md

 ## 📫 Reach Out and Let's Rock!
 Want to team up on a project or just have a chat about the mysteries of the universe?
 You can find me on:

-- [LinkedIn]((https://www.linkedin.com/in/veselin-metodiev-4936331a8/) Feel free to reach out anytime!
+- [LinkedIn](https://www.linkedin.com/in/veselin-metodiev-4936331a8/) Feel free to reach out anytime!
 Let's rock the coding universe together! 🚀

-## 🌟 Fun Facts: Trivia
-Prepare to be enchanted by these fun facts about me:

-- [Fun Fact 1] – I once turned a cup of coffee into a bug-free code with a single wave of my keyboard.
-- [Fun Fact 2] – I can speak Parseltongue, but only to coax stubborn code snippets out of hiding.
-- [Fun Fact 3] – I have a secret talent for predicting the future...of technology trends!